 Writing specific address and data commands or sequences into the command register initiates device operations.
-Table 15 defines the valid register command sequences.
+Table 13 defines the valid register command sequences.
 Writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
 A reset command is then required to return the device to reading array data.

-All addresses are latched on the falling edge of WE# or CE#f1/CE#f2 (PDL129H only), whichever happens later.
-All data is latched on the rising edge of WE# or CE#f1/CE#f2 (PDL129H only), whichever happens first.
-Refer to the Flash AC Characteristics section for timing diagrams.
+All addresses are latched on the falling edge of WE# or CE#, whichever happens later.
+All data is latched on the rising edge of WE# or CE#, whichever happens first.
+Refer to the AC Characteristic section for timing diagrams.